VarshaHulikantimutt/minions-speak/README.md

 ## VanillaJS

--This app is built on HTML, CSS and Javascript
+- This app is built on HTML, CSS and Javascript
--It uses an API which translates English to Minionese
+- It uses an API which translates English to Minionese